Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 • HIPAA review of all agent flows.

-This is a 12+ month roadmap for a serious Health Cloud implementation.
-Compressing below that means cutting integration depth or workflow coverage — both painful later.
+This is a 12-plus month roadmap for a serious Health Cloud implementation.
+Compressing below that means cutting integration depth or workflow coverage.
+Both painful later.
+The teams that try to ship in six months almost always end up reworking Phase 1 in month nine because the foundation was rushed and now blocks everything downstream.

 Common pitfalls